Coccolithophore 'Coccolithus' CufflinksRegular price 111.00 €

 The head of the cufflink is approximately 1.2cm (0.47 inch) by 1.4cm (0.55 inch) and the stem is curved so that the head lays flat on the shirt cuff.

-The cufflinks are 3D printed in lightly polished solid sterling silver or bronze.
+The cufflinks are 3D printed in lightly polished solid sterling silver or solid bronze and are ready for gift giving with a gift box, polishing cloth, and care instructions.